reactivesw/keep-customer-server/documents/orders/carts/Carts_design.md

 ## 3.1 Get cart
 Get a cart by some conditions.

 ### 3.1.1 Get cart by cart id
 Get a cart by the cart ID, and return the cart.
+-

 ### 3.1.2 Get cart by customer id
 Get a cart by the customer's id, return the one that has been modified most recently, and the cart's state should be `Active`.
 Each customer should has only one cart that is active.

+### 3.1.3 Get cart by anonymous id
+Get a cart by the anonymous id, one anonymous id can only has one cart.

 ## 3.2 Query cart
+TODO
 System can Use `where`,`sort`,`expand`,`limit`,`offset` to query carts.

 ## 3.3 Create cart